 How to help someone who is experiencing a seizure

 Most of the time, a seizure does not require urgent medical attention.
-The best thing you can do is make sure the person is safe and comfortable and will not get injured during the seizure by:
+The best thing you can do is make sure the person is safe, comfortable, and will not get injured during the seizure by:

 - Helping them move into a safe position on the floor or a chair

 - Rolling them onto their side